 3. Wear Sunscreen and Shades

-Although most people love the warmth and light of the sun, too much sun exposure can significantly damage your skin.
+Although most people love the light and the warmth that comes from the sun, too much exposure to the sun can actually really damage your skin.
 It does not only dehydrate the skin, but may also promote wrinkle formation and the loss of collagen.

 In order to avoid it, wear sunscreen and shades on sunny days.